usnistgov/docker-control-center/README.md

 ```

 #### Auto Refresh
-Pages can be set to auto refresh (if you are showing container statuses on an always-on display).
+Pages can be set to auto refresh (if you are showing container statuses on an always-on display).<br>
 Simply add the number of seconds between refresh:
 ```python
 AUTO_REFRESH = "30"